AshleyPoole/ssllabs-api-wrapper/README.md

 ##### Info()

-The Info method is used to determin if the API is online and returns an [Info response object](https://github.com/AshleyPoole/SSLLWrapper/blob/master/README.md#info-1).
+The Info method is used to determine if the API is online and returns an [Info response object](https://github.com/AshleyPoole/SSLLWrapper/blob/master/README.md#info-1).
 No input parameters are taken.

 ```C#
 public Info Info()